The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

-Third, the GRW Wentaculus postulates that the universal density matrix typically obeys the von Neumann equation, but the linear evolution is interrupted randomly (with rate $N\lambda$, where $N$ is the number of particles and $\lambda$ is a new constant of nature of order $10^{-15}$ s$^{-1}$) by collapses:\footnote{To my knowledge, the W-GRW equations first appear in \citep{allori2013predictions}. }
+Third, the GRW Wentaculus postulates that the universal density matrix typically obeys the von Neumann equation, but the linear evolution is interrupted randomly by collapses (with rate $N\lambda$, where $N$ is the number of particles and $\lambda$ is a new constant of nature of order $10^{-15}$ s$^{-1}$):\footnote{To my knowledge, the W-GRW equations first appear in \citep{allori2013predictions}. }

-where $W_{T^-} $ is the pre-collapse density matrix, $W_{T^+} $ is the post-collapse density matrix, with $k$ uniformly distributed in the $N$-element set of particle labels and $X$ distributed by $\rho(x) = \text{tr} (W_{T^-} \Lambda_{k} (x)),$ where the collapse rate operator is defined as before in (\ref{collapserate}).
+where $W_{T^-} $ is the pre-collapse density matrix, $W_{T^+} $ is the post-collapse density matrix, with $k$ uniformly distributed in the $N$-element set of particle labels and $X$ distributed by $\rho(x) = \text{tr} (W_{T^-} \Lambda_{k} (x)),$ with the collapse rate operator defined as before in (\ref{collapserate}).

 In this section, we presented several versions of PH.
 They can all be traced back to the original Boltzmannian idea that the initial state of the universe is special and has low entropy.
 Differences arise when we move to the Wentaculus framework where IPH selects a unique and simple initial \textit{microstate} of the universe.
-The different initial-condition postulates---(\ref{PH}), (\ref{QuantumPH}), and (\ref{WPH})---form a family, and I shall continue using the generic label the ``Past Hypothesis'' to refer to them and only use their specific labels when their differences are relevant.
+The microstate is given by a mixed-state density matrix.
+The reason a mixed state can play the role of a microstate is because it enters directly into the fundamental dynamical equations, such as (\ref{VNM}), (\ref{WGE}), and (\ref{collapse}).
+The different initial-condition postulates---(\ref{PH}), (\ref{QuantumPH}), and (\ref{WPH})---form a family, and I shall continue using the generic label, the ``Past Hypothesis,'' to refer to them and will only use specific labels when their differences are relevant.